onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

 Every single concept & building block & social dynamic from this new system will be reviewed in future videos

+The highest leverage point

+I’ve been sitting on this architecture for more than 3 years because the most important thing is to get the ideology right

+A new reward function to compete and subjugate money

+Turning the attention economy from cognitive strip mining to actually economizing our most precious resource

+Reconceptualize property

+Cultural Recursive Self-Improvement

+Alignment is All We Need
+Attention is All We Have

+turning humanity into a giant neural net

+Incentives & credit assignment all the way down

+The Grandest Narrative
+The Next Game

+The Hard Problem of Consciousness is how to deepen it for everyone at scale and how to engineer it collectively

+Identity is bigger/deeper than money itself

+We will engineer money the likes of which you couldnt imagine

+Fine tuning every single aspect of society democratically

+The end of 1 man 1 vote - democratic inequality of influence, we all get an equal vote about what else to not have an equal vote on

+Intitially a parallel system - will not need to be voted in politically to start having effect

+Welcome to the final battle between good & evil - the trajectory of everything in this part of the galaxy that’s beautiful is at stake
+Or finish with “evil”
+The next 2 decades will determine the unfolding of life’s trajectory liberty vs tyranny / oppression cooperation vs defection functional complexification vs catastrophic simplification thriving vs decay meaning vs nihilism transcendence vs decadence emergence vs extinction transcendence/evolution/eternity vs extinction
+!! grab the camera and talk to it from up close when finishing with good vs evil

+Signal from noise

+A new kind of Self-Correcting Authority

+this is how we make A Dent in the Universe

+our system wasn't consciously designed - it mostly evolved by happenstance & contingency

+solving the same thermodynamic imperative on each consecutive level

+better incentives to innovate, share, optimize, align less corruption & misalignment market discipline

+shared worldview
+inevitability
+we need a system of incentives & accountability & structured interaction to transcend our tribal nature and all the bias & corruption that comes with it

 ██████████████████████████████████████████████████████████████████
 # PLANNED FUTURE VIDEOS
 ██████████████████████████████████████████████████████████████████

+why/how google failed with their mission (not just the "don't be evil" one) - integration